Detecting Information Relays in Deep Neural Networks: Discussion

+Another concern is the scaling of the computational complexity of the algorithm to detect information relays with the number of nodes in the hidden layer.
+Currently, using the greedy algorithm and all 60,000 training images from the MNIST data set, and~applying it to a full network with 20 hidden nodes, takes about 30 s on a 3.5 Ghz desktop computer (for all 10 numerals together).
+Performing the same analysis but computing the exact critical set (testing all $2^N$ sets) takes about 24 h on the same hardware.
+Because~the complexity of the greedy algorithm has a computational complexity of $O(N(N-1))$ and the full enumeration has a computational complexity of $O(2^N)$, we can conjecture that a network of 1000 nodes can be analyzed within the same 24 h needed for a network of size $N=20$.

-In this work We only studied a specific optimizer (ADAM), loss function (mean squared error), and threshold function (hyperbolic tangent and argmax).
+In this work, we only studied one particular optimizer to train the neural network (Adam), one loss function (mean squared error), and~the threshold functions hyperbolic tangent and argmax.
 We conjecture that our method applies to all other variances of deep learning.
-However, we also conjecture that the way in which information is distributed across the network will depend on the method and parameters of the optimization procedure, and will test this dependence in future work.
-Finally, by testing different discretizations of neuronal firing levels, the method should be able identify relay neurons and thus functional modules in biological brains, and thus help in studying information flow in functioning brains.
+However, we also conjecture that the way in which information is distributed across the network will depend on the method and parameters of the optimization procedure, and~we will test this dependence in future work.
+Finally, by~testing different coarse-grainings of neuronal firing levels, the~method should be able identify relay neurons and thus functional modules in biological brains, and~thus help in studying information flow in functioning~brains.

-In this work we found that the greedy algorithm correctly identifies the minimal informative set in almost all cases.
-However, we expect that the failure rate depends on the task being studied, the data set size as well as the amount of redundancy among neurons.
-In networks with significant redundancy, we can imagine that the algorithm fails significantly more often, in which case a branching algorithm may have to be designed, which would carry a significant complexity cost.
+In this work, we found that the greedy algorithm correctly identifies the minimal informative set in almost all cases.
+However, we expect that the failure rate depends on the task being studied, the~data set size, as~well as the amount of redundancy among neurons.
+In~networks with significant redundancy, we can imagine that the algorithm fails significantly more often, in~which case a branching algorithm may have to be designed, which would carry a significant complexity~cost.